ApolloAuto/apollo/docs/howto/how_to_leverage_scenario_editor.md

     ![](images/se_tools.png)

 You can navigate through the map using your arrow keys.
 Alternatively, you can right-click the mouse and drag it to move the map.
-If you are using a trackpad, you will have to two-finger click drag with two fingers.
+If you are using a trackpad, you will have to double click and then drag with two fingers.
-Lets understand each tool along with its purpose
+Let's understand each tool along with its purpose

 ### General Action Tools